 John Ryan

 John first started playing Team Handball as a Sophomore at the U.S Air Force Academy in 1984.
 He played the sport for two years in intramurals and then on the Academy’s Club team as a Senior.
 After graduating from the Academy John joined the Condors club team, which was then based in Ventura County, California.
 From 1992-93, he was member of the US National Team and participated in the World Championships in Sweden in 1993.
 (John played the 3 position defensively, principally to keep Darrick Heath fresh on offense).
 In 2000, he helped start a local club team, the DC Diplomats in Washington DC.
 From 2002-2007, John lived in Paris, France where he played recreationally with a Departmental level club (Levallois).
-From 2007-2013 he lived in Las Vegas and help start another local club, the Las Vegas Scorpions.
+From 2007-2013 he lived in Las Vegas and helped start another local club, the Las Vegas Scorpions.
 Formerly an Aerospace Engineer and Project Manager, he currently resides in Colorado Springs, Colorado.
 He can be contacted at john.ryan@teamhandballnews.com

 Linked In Profile: Link